2023 Solar Incentives Guide for Susquehanna, PA - Tax Credits & Rebates

 Source: https://www.dsireusa.org/

-- Solar Renewable Energy Certificate (SREC): Typically, solar systems that produce over a threshold (generally small) amount of electricity will qualify for SRECs or other performance-based incentives.
-SRECs and the like are typically given at the state level.
-When you receive an SREC, you can sell it to your utility company or another buyer, and the money you receive is normally considered part of your taxable income.
+- Solar Renewable Energy Certificate (SREC): In general, solar systems that produce over a specific (usually small) amount of electricity qualify for SRECs or other performance-based incentives.
+SRECs and similar incentives are typically given by your state government.
+SRECs can be sold to your utility company or another buyer, and the money you receive is normally considered part of your taxable income.

 Best Regional Coverage